araujodg/dougaraujo/README.md

 _🌈 Pronomes: ele/dele_

-Começando no universo do desenvolvimento de software 🚀
+_🚀 Começando no universo do desenvolvimento de software e criando impactos positivos._

-Criando impactos positivos.

 **Change is the end result of all true learning. – Leo Buscaglia**